NFDI4Chem/nmrxiv-docs/docs/advanced-guides/nmr-repositories/nuclei.md

 ---

 # Atomic Nuclei
-[Notebook link](https://github.com/NFDI4Chem/repo-scripts/blob/main/notebooks/nuclei.ipynb)where you can find all the graphs.
+[Notebook link](https://github.com/NFDI4Chem/repo-scripts/blob/main/notebooks/nuclei.ipynb) where you can find all the graphs.

 Data created on 17.10.2022 at 19:32:45